Sn4red/scp-collector/README.md

 same market is shared by all users.
 You can view it with the /`market` command and use /`buy` to purchase a card.

 ## Trading System
 Card trades between users are always 1-to-1.
-Using the /`trade` command, you specify the user ID, the card you're offering, and the card you want in return.
+Using the /`trade` command, you specify the user ID, the card you want in return, and the one you're offering.
 If both have the cards, a request is created, and there's a 1-minute cooldown before the other party can accept it, for security reasons (in case of misclicks, accidental sends, etc.).
-You can view the details and status of the trade using /`viewtrade`.
+You can view the details and status of the trade using /`viewtrade`, and you can also manage the request through there.

-To cancel a trade you've sent (as long as it hasn't been accepted yet), use /`canceltrade`.
-To reject a trade you've received, use /`declinetrade`.
+If you want to cancel the trade you've sent (as long as it hasn't been accepted yet), you'll see the **Cancel** button.
+To reject a trade you've received, use the **Decline** button.
+If you want to accept a trade request, use the **Accept** button, and the cards will be exchanged.
+Additionally, any existing trade requests from either user that are no longer valid, such as offers involving a card that has already been traded, will be automatically deleted.

-When using /`accepttrade`, the cards are exchanged.
-Additionally, any existing trade requests from either user that are no longer valid, such as offers involving a card that has already been traded, are automatically deleted.
+Any user that is not part of the trade request won't be able to see these buttons, only the trade details.

 You can view your pending incoming trade requests using /`receivedtrades`.
 This displays a list showing the trade ID, creation date, and the username of the user who sent it.
 To view all the trades you've sent, use the /`senttrades` command.
 This command shows a list of pending trades at the top, and a history of completed